silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 Where possible, we recommend you use recipes.

 If your SilverStripe 3 project requires the `silverstripe/cms` module, replace that dependency with `silverstripe/recipe-cms`.
-Set the version constraint for `silverstripe/recipe-cms` to:
+The version constraint for `silverstripe/recipe-cms` must match your targeted version of SilverStripe:
-* `~1.0.0` to upgrade to SilverStripe 4.0
+* `~4.0.0` to upgrade to SilverStripe 4.0
-* `~1.1.0` to upgrade to SilverStripe 4.1
+* `~4.1.0` to upgrade to SilverStripe 4.1
-* `~1.2.0` to upgrade to SilverStripe 4.2
+* `~4.2.0` to upgrade to SilverStripe 4.2
 * and so on.

 If your SilverStripe 3 project requires the `silverstripe/framework` module without `silverstripe/cms`, replace `silverstripe/framework` with `silverstripe/recipe-core`.
-Set the version constraint for `silverstripe/recipe-core` to:
+The version constraint for `silverstripe/recipe-core` must match your targeted version of SilverStripe:
-* `~1.0.0` to upgrade to SilverStripe 4.0
+* `~4.0.0` to upgrade to SilverStripe 4.0
-* `~1.1.0` to upgrade to SilverStripe 4.1
+* `~4.1.0` to upgrade to SilverStripe 4.1
-* `~1.2.0` to upgrade to SilverStripe 4.2
+* `~4.2.0` to upgrade to SilverStripe 4.2
 * and so on.

 The following modules are implicitly required by `silverstripe/recipe-core`.
 They can be removed from your `composer.json` dependencies if you are using `silverstripe/recipe-core` or `silverstripe/recipe-cms`.